This post may contain affiliate links. See our disclosure policy.

 - Place them in the immediately in your coating of choice and shake bowl side to side to coat evenly.
 Add sprinkles to iced donuts.

 - Cool donuts on a wire rack until ready to serve.

 Tips on Making the Best Donuts

 - Don’t rush the yeast process.
 For light and airy donuts you want to let your yeast dissolve for at least five minutes in warm water.

 - After mixing the other ingredients, your dough should have an elastic texture.
 It should also have a slight spring to it.

 - We’ve found that the oil works best when heated to between 350 and 375 degrees.
 Use a thermometer to make sure you have it at the right temperature.
 Too cold and they won’t fry up to a beautiful golden color; too hot and they’ll burn before the insides are cooked all the way through.

-- Roll out on floured surface about 1/2 inch thick.
-Cut with cookie cutter or any circular glass and use a smaller circle to cut out the center (doughnut holes).
-I used a mason jar for the larger circle and cut off the handle of a baby formula scoop for the smaller circle creating the doughnut holes.
-Separate the doughnut centers (holes) from the doughnut rings.
+- If you don’t have a donut cutter, it’s easy to improvise.
+I once used a mason jar for the larger circle and cut off the handle of a baby formula scoop for the smaller circle creating the donut holes.